rbertolusso/intubate/README.md

 ### Using more than one source

-Suppose you have a database consisting in the following two tables
+Suppose you have a "database" containing the following two "tables":

 ```r
 iBag <- intuBag(members = data.frame(name=c("John", "Paul", "George",